Trauma-Informed Somatic Bodywork:

 A Whole-Person, Nervous System-Oriented Approach

-I currently offer two types of sessions: Nervous System-Oriented Therapeutic Massage (60 or 90 min), and Somatic Bodywork with Verbal Cues (60 or 90 min).
-For more details on what to expect in each session, see Rates and Services
+I currently offer one type of session: Nervous System-Oriented Therapeutic Massage (60 or 90 min).
+For more details, see Rates and Services

 In my understanding of bodywork, the practitioner isn’t just working on a person’s muscles or fascia—they are working with another human being, mind, body, and spirit.
 Massage acts on the whole nervous system, facilitating changes in multiple aspects of the physical body as well as in the mind and subjective experience of the client.